abhishekghoshh/linux-helper/linux-commands.md

 ```
 # sudo - execute a command as another user or with elevated privileges
+# Run command with the security privileges of the superuser (Super User DO)
 sudo

 # whoami - display the current user name
 whoami

+# Show the user you are logged in as and the groups you are part of
+id

+# Show the groups you are part of
+groups

 # useradd - add a new user to the system
 sudo useradd <user-name>